metrorailings/OwlBlog/content/posts/2022-week-6-insights.md

 Walker is a helluva player for the Seahawks.

 I think Kyler's struggling to communicate with his men in such a hostile environment.

+Surprised to see Seattle stack up so many sacks in this game.
+I suppose Pete Carroll has keyed in a bit on Arizona's protection scheme.